Our 3-Step Escape Plan

 This historic whakataukī reminds us that it takes a multitude of voices to create harmony.

-Planning is underway for the establishment of the remaining five LACs in Auckland, Bay of Plenty, Manawatū-Whanganui, Wellington and Canterbury.
-If you would like to register your interest in becoming an LAC member for either one of our existing or future LACs, or would like further information, you can email lacs@fireandemergency.nz or fill out the Expression of Interest form below.
+If you would like to register your interest in becoming a member for one of our LACs, or would like further information, email lacs@fireandemergency.nz or fill out the online Expression of Interest form.